syncfusion-content/maui-docs/MAUI/Scheduler/agenda-view.md

 ![appointment-text-appearence-customization-in-maui-scheduler](images/agenda-view/appointment-text-appearence-customization-in-maui-scheduler.png)

-## Appointment time format customization
+## Change the appointment time format

 You can customize the appointment time format of scheduler by using the `AppointmentTimeFormat`property of [AgendaView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAgendaView.html).

 {% tabs %}